Walodja1987/xns/docgen-output/docs.md

 - For example, if the "100x" namespace was registered with price 0.1 ETH, then calling `registerName("vitalik")` with 0.1 ETH registers "vitalik.100x".
 - Each address can own at most one name.
-- Names are always linked to the caller's address and cannot be assigned to another address, except namespace creators can assign free names (see Namespace registration section).
+- Names are always linked to the caller's address and cannot be assigned to another address.

+### Sponsorship via authorization (EIP-712 + EIP-1271)
+- `registerNameWithAuthorization` allows a sponsor (tx sender) to pay and register a name for a recipient who explicitly authorized it via signature.
+- During the namespace creator exclusivity window, only the namespace creator may sponsor registrations in that namespace (public `registerName` is disabled for non-creators).
+- Recipients sign an EIP-712 message authorizing the specific name registration, providing opt-in consent.
+- Supports both EOA signatures and EIP-1271 contract wallet signatures (Safe, Argent, etc.).

 ### Bare names
 - A bare name is a name without a namespace (e.g., "vitalik" or "bankless").